crosby7/n413-music-academy/README.md

 # Collins Music Academy Assignment - Round 2

+---
+This repo was used for Round 1 as well.
+The revised theme is "collins-block".
+---

 ## Summary

 For this redo of the Collins project, I created a WordPress Block Theme built around "client" specifications.
 The site has 4 template pages: